HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

     }
 }
 ```
+**Explanation**
+For screens smaller than 868px, this media query switches the layout to a flexbox-based vertical stack.
+It orders the boxes to ensure a logical flow when stacked and further reduces the font size to maintain readability.

+##

 3. **Third Media Query (max-width: 480px):**

-* This media query further adjusts the layout for mobile devices.

 ```css
 @media (max-width: 480px) {